Why do so many businesses invest in blogs? The answer is simple. Sales.

 Think through what you want visitors to do.
 Maybe you want them to sign up for email updates or download a lead magnet.
 Both actions convert an anonymous visitor into a subscriber who has permitted you to communicate with them.

 Another marketing idea is to ask people to follow you or share your content on social media.
 Or you can guide them to other posts or pages that may be of interest to keep them on your site.

 It’s common to see a CTA at the end of a post or on sidebars.
 You’ve probably also encountered CTAs that slide in from the side or hover over posts.
 You can use in-line CTAs, such as internal links or simple callouts embedded in the body content.

 Although you don’t want to overwhelm your visitors, you can add several CTA in each post.
 With a smart CTA strategy, you will gain more subscribers, increase conversion rates, and see ROI.

 Start with KPIs that provide data on what content works for your audience.
-Study your audience to know what they want to read; then deliver high-quality content consistently.
+Study your audience to know what they want to read, then deliver high-quality content consistently.